A Guide to Cast Iron, Carbon Steel & Spun Iron Pans

 Spun Iron Pans

-Netherton Foundry has a wide range of cookware, from their cult classic Prospector Pan—perfect for oven-to-table dining—to smaller accessories like their Tortilla Press.
+Netherton Foundry has a wide range of cookware, from their cult classic Prospector Pan – perfect for oven-to-table dining – to smaller accessories.

 Pros: Netherton Foundry pans have excellent heat-responsiveness and are easy to manoeuvre.
 Every pan comes pre-seasoned, so seasoning is not required before first use, though we recommend it.
 They have a uniform black colour.
 They are made right here in the UK.

 Cons: Not all Netherton Foundry pieces are oven-safe; check before use.
-Due to the relative thinness of spun iron material, exercise caution when using these pans on induction hobs—gradually increase heat when cooking and never, ever use the ‘boost’ function.
+Due to the relative thinness of spun iron material, it is more likely to warp than cast iron.
+Exercise caution when using these pans on induction hobs – gradually increase heat when cooking and never, ever use the ‘boost’ function.